Reliable soil analysis

 Biological: the viability of the specimen.

-Control of soil fertility (fertilization manager)
+Soil fertility control (fertilization manager)

 Chemical : total nitrogen-N; C/N ratio; nitrogen supply maximum; total sulfur-S; maximum sulfur supply; C/S ratio; Phosphorus available to the plant – P; blocked phosphorus P; Potassium-K available to the plant: blocked potassium K; Magnesium – Mg, calcium – Ca, sodium – Na available and blocked forms.